 Indian Creek Foundation is a community of caring, compassionate people, who accept others’ uniqueness as an essential part of our lives.
 We are dedicated to building meaningful relationships based on mutual respect, unconditional value and caring interactions among those whose lives we touch.
 It is our goal that all individuals will feel safe and engaged in nurturing ways that will empower them to build meaningful relationships with others.

-For 40 years, Indian Creek Foundation has served Bucks and Montgomery area children and adults with intellectual and developmental disabilities.
+For nearly 50 years, Indian Creek Foundation has served Bucks and Montgomery area children and adults with intellectual and developmental disabilities.
 Throughout the years, the Foundation has become a premier non-profit organization impacting lives in more ways than you may realize.

 Although it wasn’t incorporated until 1975, the Foundation’s roots trace back to 1958, when a boy with a developmental disability was born to a local family.
 It was important to them that their son would have a place to live and work when they were no longer able to care for him; they turned to the community for help with their quest.
 At about the same time, the Franconia Mennonite Conference established a committee as part of their mission entitled “Indian Creek Haven”.
 The purpose of this mission was to provide outreach services to people living in the community with a developmental disability.
 It was this combination of one family’s search for answers and the Franconia Mennonite Conference’s mission that began the development of the organization that today touches more than 1200 lives in Bucks and Montgomery counties.